Pattern Matching - C# Guide

 may be null, and a null check is necessary in that case.

-Those two rules mean that in many instances, a var
+Those two rules mean that in many instances, a var declaration

-Because any non-default case is preferred to the default
+Because any non-default case is preferred to the default case, the default

 case will never execute.